The ACEM Curriculum Framework describes the level of performance expected for ACEM trainees:

 Provisional Training Top-Level Descriptors

 Advanced Training Stage 3 Training Top-Level Descriptors

 How to use this Framework

 The Framework User Guide contains suggestions for use of the Curriculum Framework by trainees, Fellows and DEMTs.
-In addition, this guide demonstrates navigation through the electronic version of this framework, by using the hyperlinks in the table of contents and index to jump to the section of framework in which you are interested.
+The online interactive version allows you to navigate the framework via the search button at the top left-hand side of the page.
+In addition, the PDF version of this guide demonstrates navigation by using the hyperlinks in the table of contents and index to jump to the section of framework in which you are interested.

 The Framework Authors have also suggested the following example scenarios for trainees: